g4m3r0/GSL-Software-Docs/guide.md

 ## Proxy Tester

 Proxy Buddy is the fastest proxy tester on the market for Windows Desktop.
 With socket-based multi-threading support, it can test more than 10.000 proxies every minute.
 It tests proxies for Google Pass (Google Search) and determines the country, speed, anonymity, SSL support, and the used protocol (HTTP, HTTPS, SOCK4, SOCKS5).
-The proxy server’s IP address will be checked for blacklisting in the stopforumspam database as well.
+The proxy servers' IP address will be checked for blacklisting in the stopforumspam database as well.

 ### Proxy List